 Alcohol withdrawal attacks a person on two fronts, both mentally and physically.
 This combination of symptoms makes relapse a tempting alternative to many people.
 Without professional, medical care, a person may be tempted to take a drink to reduce these intolerable feelings.

 Resorting to drinking as a “cure” for withdrawal is just a temporary fix.
-Returning to a life of alcohol abuse and addiction only serves to place a person squarely in the face of the many dangers related to an alcohol use disorder.
+Returning to a life of alcohol use and addiction only serves to place a person squarely in the face of the many dangers related to an alcohol use disorder.

 In order to help protect a person from this risk, and to seek help in a timely manner, it’s helpful to understand the signs of alcohol withdrawal so that proper alcohol treatment program can be sought.

 Psychological symptoms of alcohol withdrawal may include: